Klortho/gene-protein-tool/README.md

 ## To do

-* Refactor, and implement some tests
+* ✓Refactor, and implement some tests
     * ✓Move the code I have now to a ResultSet constructor
     * ✓Need to actually construct all of the objects.
         * Construct the proteins
-    * Use a setting switch, and static versions of eutils json responses, to define a set of tests that will run "standalone"
+    * ✓Use a setting switch, and static versions of eutils json responses, to define a set of tests that will run "standalone"
         * For testing, use query "human", max_genes = 10, max_proteins_per_gene = 3,
           max_proteins = 25.